Amaia (singer): 2018–2020: Pero No Pasa Nada

 Amaia made her first steps as a solo artist in mid-2018.
-She relocated to the Eixample district in Barcelona and completed her degree in classical piano at the Conservatori Superior de Música del Liceu.
-Amaia also toured Spain with The Free Fall Band throughout the year, visiting Madrid, Pamplona, Sitges and the Primavera Sound music festival.
+She relocated to the Eixample district in Barcelona and there she completed her degree in classical piano in 2019 at the Conservatori Superior de Música del Liceu.
+Amaia also toured Spain with The Free Fall Band throughout 2018, visiting Madrid, Pamplona, Sitges and the Primavera Sound music festival.
 The setlist included traditional Spanish pop songs as well as other songs in indie pop genre.
 In September 2018, she sang Ivor Cutler's "Women of the World" with U2 at their concert in Madrid.
 She also began shaping her upcoming studio album, which was recorded between New York City, Barcelona and Buenos Aires.
 On 18 December 2018, Romero released a 90-second promotional single titled "Un Nuevo Lugar", which was produced by Raül Refree.
 The song peaked at 37 on the PROMUSICAE sales chart.
 A month before the promotional single's release Spanish rock band Carolina Durante released a collaboration with Amaia titled "Perdona (Ahora Sí Que Sí)".

 In January 2019, Amaia announced that she would go on a promotional festival tour in the summertime.
 The tour began in Murcia in May and concluded in August in Peñíscola.
 After working with Argentine singer-songwriter Santiago Motorizado throughout 2019, Romero finished recording her debut album Pero No Pasa Nada.
-Its lead singer "El Relámpago" was released on digital platforms in May 2019, peaking at number 24 on the PROMUSICAE chart and staying on the list for over three weeks.
+Its lead single "El Relámpago" was released on digital platforms in May 2019, peaking at number 24 on the PROMUSICAE chart and staying on the list for over three weeks.
 A limited hard CD and LP version was released alongside the promotional single "Nadie Podría Hacerlo" for Record Store Day.
 The album spawned other three singles: "Quedará en Nuestra Mente", "Quiero Que Vengas" and "Nuevo Verano".
-Pero No Pasa Nada saw light on September 20, 2019, topping the Spanish albums chart in its debut week despite receiving mixed reviews.
+Pero No Pasa Nada saw light on 20 September 2019, topping the Spanish albums chart in its debut week despite receiving mixed reviews.
 Romero's first solo concert tour, the Pero No Pasa Nada Tour, began in October and concluded in September 2021 after being partially canceled due to the COVID-19 pandemic.